Pittsburgh Steelers vs Baltimore Ravens Preview

 Prediction

-ESPN has the Baltimore Ravens with a 67% chance of winning at home.
-The Steelers have the better record, but the Ravens have all the talent.
-I’m taking the Ravens by 12!
+ESPN has the Ravens with a 50.3% chance of winning at home.
+The over/under is 35, so take the under.
+These teams won’t put up many points.
+I’m taking Pittsburgh by 6.
+They’re fighting for a playoff spot.

 Final Score